freeCodeCamp/guide/src/pages/vim/modes/index.md

 - `A` moves the cursor to the end of the line and enters insert mode
 - `O` inserts a new line above the current one and enters insert mode on the new line

-There are so many more ways of inserting text in vim that can't be listed here but these are the simplest.
-Also, beware of staying in insert mode for too long; vim is not designed to be used in insert mode all the time.
+There are so many more ways of inserting text in Vim that can't be listed here but these are the simplest.
+Also, beware of staying in insert mode for too long; Vim is not designed to be used in insert mode all the time.

 To leave insert mode and return to normal mode, press `Esc` or `<C-[>`